deepseek-ai/DeepSeek-V3/experimental/README.md

 **No** - this is a research/development foundation.
 But it's **theoretical and compiles**:

-- **What works now**: ✅ Compiles with Zig 0.15.0-dev, tensor math, SIMD operations, benchmarks, backend architecture
+- **What works now**: ✅ Compiles and runs with Zig 0.15.0-dev, HTTP server, tensor operations, SIMD math, benchmarks execute successfully
-- **What's missing**: HTTP server API update, actual DeepSeek V3 model implementation
+- **What's missing**: Optimized matrix operations, actual DeepSeek V3 model implementation
 - **Timeline**: Foundation is **compiling**, model implementation is the next major milestone

 ## Comparison to Other Projects